ValdikSS/captdriver/README.md

 * Does not continue printing after paper jams, no cartridge/opened door — filter terminates, you'll need to reprint manually
 * The output is shifted to the left after every page, the printer reports RCF_UNDERRUN, there's a bug somewhere

+To make it work reliably, **you have to use CUPS v2.4.17+**, as it includes the fix for [USB race condition](https://github.com/OpenPrinting/cups/issues/1461).

 -------------------------------------------------------------

 **Captdriver an alternative driver for Canon laser printers**